carbonscott/paper_SPI_classifier/storyline.md

 - 80 images performance.
   - Show **variety** is the key and **recall** is the indicator.
+    - Show the frac_train is key.  :>  Augmentation doesn't add to the variety.
   - Show augmentation enhances model training.
+    - Show the behavior of the model training with/without augmentation.
   - Show semi hard selection is helpful.
+    - The loss curve (semi-hard vs random)
+    - semi-hard causes extra running time.
+    - random takes extra time to train.

 - Generalizability performance
   - Show its performance on big particles.